jajimenez/docflow/README.md

 # Docflow

 Docflow is a documentation ingestion and knowledge retrieval system.
-It ingests content from multiple sources — Azure DevOps wikis, Confluence spaces, and PDF files — into a PostgreSQL vector database and exposes the knowledge base through an MCP (Model Context Protocol) server so AI agents can answer questions about the documentation.
+It ingests content from multiple sources — PDF files, Azure DevOps wikis, and Confluence spaces — into a PostgreSQL vector database and exposes the knowledge base through an MCP (Model Context Protocol) server so AI agents can answer questions about the documentation.